F47-503/F47-503.github.io/README.md

 * complexity theory

 In the past:
-* participated in math olympiads a lot (IMC 2024 gold, 10th place on National Olympiad)
+* participated in math olympiads a lot (IMC 2024 gold, 10th place on National Olympiad for school students)
 * worked as ML engineer / Data Scientist for 2.5 years, mostly working with user logs and classification tasks

 [My codeforces profile](https://codeforces.com/profile/Vitaly239239)